epicchainlabs/epicchain-unity-sdk/CONTRIBUTING.md

 **Thank you for contributing to the future of blockchain gaming! 🎮⛓️**

-Together, we're building the tools that will power the next generation of Web3 games on the Neo blockchain.
+Together, we're building the tools that will power the next generation of Web3 games on the EpicChain blockchain.